 Other Uses and Disclosures

-You may revoke an authorization at any time by notifying the Clinical Director at 10281 Corporate Drive, Gulfport, MS 39503 in writing of your desire to revoke it.
+Other uses and disclosures will be made only with your written authorization.
+You may revoke such an authorization at any time by notifying the Administrator at 10281 Corporate Drive, Gulfport, MS 39503 in writing of your desire to revoke it.
 However, if you revoke such an authorization, it will not have any effect on actions taken by us in reliance on it.